Amazing Stories From Ohio History: Exciting Events, Odd Occurrences, and Terrible Tragedies

 GPS Coordinates: 38.776092, -84.057244

-A 30 room main building, sometimes called the town hall, was moved to the bank of the Ohio River by the Wattles & townspeople.
-It was horrifically washed away in a flash flood, along with 150 of the 156 town citizens who were attending a party, just a few day later on December 13, 1847.
-The Wattles weren’t in the hall at the time & survived the flood.
+A 30 room main building, sometimes called the town hall, was moved to the bank of the Ohio River by the Wattles and townspeople.
+It was horrifically washed away in a flash flood, along with 150 of the 156 town citizens who were attending a party, just a few days later on December 13, 1847.
+The Wattles weren’t in the hall at the time and survived the flood.
 Its foundation can be still be seen when the river is low.
 There’s access to a tunnel on private property near the Brown County border that leads to an underground chamber where some believe religious ceremonies were occasionally performed.
 However, the chamber appears to simply be a former wine cellar.

 “The Leatherwood God” – Category: Odd Occurrence